vadymmarkov/Rexy/README.md

 ### Matches

-When you want to search an input string for all occurrences of a regular expression and get the matches.
+When you want to search an input string for all occurrences of a regular expression and get the matches:

 ```swift
 import Rexy